kondukto-io/kdt/README.md

 To list scans of a project: `kdt list scans -p ExampleProject`

-To restart a scan, you can use of the following:
+To restart a scan, you can use one of the following:

 - id of the scan: `kdt scan -s 5da6cafa5ab6e436faf643dc`